cloud-ark/kubeplus/README.rst

 *3. Application Developer*

-Application developers use Platform-as-Code endpoints to discover static and dynamic information about in-built and Custom Resources in their cluster.
-Using this information they can then build their platform stacks composing various Custom Resources together.
+Application developers use Platform-as-Code endpoints to discover static and dynamic information about Custom Resources in their cluster.
+Using this information they can then build their platform stacks composing various Custom Resources together using the KubePlus language.

 Demo